“What is government if words have no meaning?” Jared Lee Loughner asked Rep. Gabrielle Giffords (D-Ariz.), in 2007.

 Take for example the words of the by-now notorious and odious Pima County Sheriff Clarence Dupnik.
 The Democrat made his début on the national stage by calling Arizona a “Mecca for prejudice and bigotry”—the right-wing kind, naturally.
 Shortly after, Dupnik fleshed out his perspective: “We see one party trying to block the attempts of another party to make this a better country.”

 Forget for a moment that both parties have made the country inestimably worse.
 How many generations of young people can you raise on these sorts of Big Lies—the kind that teach that taking from Peter to lavish on Paul at the point of a gun creates a “better country”?
 That central planning, the sort that crippled the USSR, will make for a “better” USA?
 That bankruptcy is bad if you are a private citizen, but fine for The State?
 That borrowing money you don’t ever intend to repay, so as to finance welfare and warfare forever-after, is for the “better”?
 That there is nothing wrong with an OPD (Outstanding Public Debt) that equals GDP (Gross Domestic Product).
 That it is not a mathematical improbability to claim that an enormous new entitlement program (healthcare) will drastically reduce the deficit and debt?
-Those in authority promise youngsters that the larger the parasite (government) the healthier the host (the private economy) will be.
+Those in authority promise those without it that the larger the parasite (government) the healthier the host (the private economy).
 This, as their communities continue to wither.

 The country’s public schools raise bumper crops of rudderless dullards.
 Many simply do not have the wherewithal to deal with these Big Lies.
 Having robbed “our kids” of their intellectual and spiritual heritage — they no longer have the resources to cope.
 A few will come to view words as detached from the things they are supposed to denote.
 Still fewer — the more vulnerable among these kids — will likely become dazed and confused, and even go “crazy,” so to speak.